 They are a small team from a small country, but they have big ambitions.
 In 5 years alone, they have created a platform that has (according to Alexa) become one of the top 500 most visited websites on the internet.
 I think that’s pretty awesome!

 They claim to have found existing PDF software too heavy and awkward to use.
 Smallpdf solves this problem by removing unused features and focussing on the user experience.

-I am one of 25+ million users are served every month.
+I am one of 25+ million users being served every month.

 Using SmallPDF will streamline your workflow because it can can convert anything into a PDF and convert a PDF into native Office file formats.
 The user interface is light, easy to use and the experience will make you happy.